eclipse-archived/kiso/docs/website/content/Contribution guide/first_contribution.md

 ## Tools and environment setup
 For an easy jump start of setting up environment and tools, you can find enough information in [Quick start]({{< ref "quick_start.md" >}}).

-## Find a good topic to work on

-For sure, you want to start with something you have interests in (eg. writing a BSP for a new board).
-Please take a look at our [roadmap]({{< ref "roadmap.md" >}}) to see if your topic already exists in it.
-If not, please contact and talk to us, we will support you in defining and documenting what you would like to do.